Swim for Life Letter

 Dear Snohomish School District 2nd Grade Student and Family,

 Did you know?

-- Regular physical activity in childhood and adolescence improves strength and endurance, helps build healthy bones and muscles, helps control weight, reduces anxiety and stress, increases self-esteem, and may improve blood pressure and cholesterol levels.4
+- Regular physical activity in childhood and adolescence improves strength and endurance, helps build healthy bones and muscles, helps control weight, reduces anxiety and stress, increases self-esteem, and may improve blood pressure and cholesterol levels.

 Swim for Life, a nonprofit organization, was formed by local community members who have a passion for enriching the lives of young people in our community.
 Its mission is to make young people safer in the water.
-To that end, we would like for you to know about our exciting partnership with Snohomish Aquatic Center.
+To that end, we would like you to know about their exciting partnership with Snohomish Aquatic Center.

-Swim for Life is offering every 2nd or 3rd grader enrolled in the Snohomish School District a free session of group swim lessons at the Snohomish Aquatic Center for the 2021-2022 school year.
-(Note: Sessions are typically four or five weeks long, and classes are offered once or twice a week.)
+Since the opening of the Snohomish Aquatic Center, Swim for Life has offered every 2nd grader enrolled in the Snohomish School District a free session of group swim lessons at the Snohomish Aquatic Center during the the child's 2nd grade school year.
 This community program is being funded through generous donations raised through Swim for Life.

 The Snohomish Aquatic Center strives to provide a FUN environment in which children can play, learn, and grow, with safety being the primary focus.
 The progressive learn-to-swim program is designed to help swimmers of all ability levels become safe and proficient in the water, teach essential water safety skills, include opportunities for in-session advancement, and work around busy schedules.
 The skills learned will carry throughout the lives of many, ensuring healthy and safe habits.

 For details on how to enroll your 2nd grader in group lessons at Snohomish Aquatic Center, please see the FAQ section available at www.sno.wednet.edu/2ndgradeswim.
 Feel free to please contact the Snohomish Aquatic Center at 360-568-8030 with any questions or concerns.